Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 ## Application: Multiplicity

-Before we figure out what Frobenius reciprocity really means, let us take for granted the definition of the induced representation for finite groups and think about what they are.
+Before we delve into what Frobenius reciprocity really means, let us take for granted the definition of the induced representation for finite groups and think about what they are.
 Inspecting the simplest case, when $H$ is just the identity element, would tell you that the induced representation
 $$\mathrm{Ind} \ket{e} =  \bigoplus_{g}g\ket{e}$$
-where $\ket{e}$ is the (one-dimensional) trivial irrep, is one in which every vector can be written as a formal linear combination of group elements of $G$ and the $G$-action is simply group multiplication $g\ket{g'} = \ket{gg'}$.
-This representation is nothing but the represention *on the group algebra* $\C[G]$ (called a regular representation).
+where $\ket{e}$ is the (one-dimensional) trivial irrep, is one in which every vector can be written as a formal linear combination of group elements of $G$ and $G$ acts by group multiplication $g\ket{g'} = \ket{gg'}$.
+This representation is nothing but the represention *on the group algebra* $k[G]$ (called a **regular representation**).
 Along the same line of thinking, the representation induced from the trivial representation of a subgroup $H$ is the [coset representation](https://qchu.wordpress.com/2009/11/01/the-induced-representation/).

 Let $\hat{G}$ be the collection of all inequivalent irreps of $G$.
 Every completely reducible representation (by definition) decomposes into the orthogonal direct sum of irreps $V_{\lambda}$
 $$\begin{align}
 V &\stackrel{G}{\simeq} \bigoplus_{\lambda \in \hat{G}} \bigoplus^{n_{\lambda}} V_{\lambda},
 \end{align}$$
 each with (possibly zero) multiplicity $n_{\lambda}$.
-An important special is when the left hand side is a tensor product of irreps, then (19) is the *Clebsch-Gordan decomposition*, the multiplicities in which when $G$ is a unitary group $\U(d)$ are known as the *Littlewood-Richardson coefficients*.
+An important special is when the left hand side is a tensor product of irreps, then (19) is the **Clebsch-Gordan decomposition**, the multiplicities in which when $G$ is a unitary group $\U(d)$ are known as the [Littlewood-Richardson coefficients](https://en.wikipedia.org/wiki/Littlewood%E2%80%93Richardson_rule#Littlewood%E2%80%93Richardson_coefficients).

-We are going to rewrite (19) so that there is no sum over multiplcities using Schur's lemma magic.
+We are going to rewrite (18) so that there is no sum over multiplcities using Schur's lemma magic.
 $$\begin{align}
 V &
 \stackrel{G}{\simeq} \bigoplus_{\lambda \in \hat{G}} V_{\lambda} \otimes \mathrm{Hom}_G (V_{\lambda},V)